 Anna – profile

-Role/company: 3rd year PhD student, Imperial College London
+Role: Third year PhD student, Department of Life Sciences, Imperial College London

 Interview with Anna

 Hear from Anna Rydlova, who is studying tissue regeneration, about why she wanted to work on these topics.

 A-level (or equivalent): International Baccalaureate (IB) – Biology, Chemistry, Mathematics, Geography, English language, Czech language